puppetlabs/bolt/docs/debugging.md

 See the docs for configuring the [Bolt's log level](https://puppet.com/docs/bolt/latest/bolt_configuration_options.html#log-file-configuration-options) for more information about how to configure the log levels.

+## 'Extensions are not built' error message
+Either after installation, upgrade, or environmental changes you may receive error messages when launching Bolt.

+    Ignoring nokogiri-1.10.2 because its extensions are not built.
+Try: gem pristine nokogiri --version 1.10.2 Ignoring unf_ext-0.0.7.5 because its extensions are not built.
+Try: gem pristine unf_ext --version 0.0.7.5

+To correct this issue you will need to use the Bolt provided gem command to reinstall/install these gems.

+    sudo /opt/puppetlabs/bolt/bin/gem pristine nokogiri --version 1.10.2
+    sudo /opt/puppetlabs/bolt/bin/gem pristine unf_ext --version 0.0.7.5

 ## I still need help

 Visit the **#bolt** channel in the [Puppet Community Slack](https://slack.puppet.com) and you will find a whole community of people waiting to help!